trivedi-shivang/learning/src/data_structures_and_algorithms/ThingsToConsider/ThingsToConsider.md

 1. If given arr/string and if the question requires you to find solution using subarray/substring. then try using sliding-window technique.
 2. If a window-size is given, apply fixed sliding-window technique otherwise if window size is not given and if some conditions are given for that window to be fulfilled than apply variable sliding-window technique.
+3. In variable size sliding-window question, condition will be given and window-size have to be maximized/minimized.
+When the given condition will be met, then that will be a possible answer.
+Unlike fixed-size sliding-window technique, you cannot slide the window by i++ and j++ since the answer does not depend on fixed window-size but depends on which maximum window-size satisfies the condition.